Singer dies after getting Covid on purpose

 "I know exactly who influenced her … It makes me sad that she believed strangers more than her proper family," Rek said.

-"It wasn't just total disinformation but also views on natural immunity and antibodies acquired through infection," he added.
+"It wasn't just total disinformation but also views on natural immunity and antibodies acquired through infection."

 Just two days before her death, Horka had taken to social media to tell her followers she was getting better.